 Projects will be done by teams (pairs) of students, and grades will be assigned jointly.
 However, the instructor reserves the right to assign unequal credit to members of a team if circumstances warrant.
 Project teams will be assigned at the discretion of the instructor.

 A word about grading and Canavs.
 Points assigned for specific assignments as displayed by Canvas are to be trusted and considered the official course record.
 However, Canvas attempts to project point totals during the semester.
-These projections are problematic and students are stronly encouraged to be careful reading too much into these projections: they are in no way binding and at times out-and-out misleading.
+These projections are problematic and students are asked avoid reading too much into these projections: they are in no way binding and at times out-and-out misleading.

 Midterm and Finals: Make-up exams are only given for extraordinary circumstances (e.g., illness, family emergency) with appropriate documentation.
 Students must consult with the instructor as soon as possible, preferably before the start of the exam.
 Course examination dates are listed in the syllabus; be aware of them and plan accordingly.